 Reports are generated using Presto to query the reporting audit table (

 which is derived from the Okera audit logs (for more on the structure of the audit logs, see Auditing).

 See here for how to enable access to the reports page.

 Note that even though a user has access to the Reports page, the audit views are set up to only show audit logs pertaining to the datasets a user has

-ALL privileges on any dataset.
+ALL privileges on.

-You can change which database or set of databases the reports show using the multi-select dropdown in the top right of the page labelled "My admin databases".
+Users can change which database, dataset or set of databases and datasets the reports show using the multi-select dropdowns in the top of the page.
+Only databases and datasets the current user has

 The default time range on the Reports page is "Last 24 hours".
 This means that every report on the page will be showing data only for queries that occurred in the 24 hours prior to the page visit.
 "Time range" changes the time range used to generate the reports to one of the following options: